Be aware of noise levels in your environment

 - Unusual sounds and auditory hallucinations

-People who suffer from anxiety disorders may start noticing sounds and noises that other don’t, such as creeks, bumps, buzzes, ticks, etc. They can also hear sounds and noises that most people don’t.
-Many also experience hearing, clicks, pops or noises that aren’t actually there.
+People who suffer from anxiety disorders may start noticing sounds and noises that others don’t, such as creeks, bumps, buzzes, ticks, etc. They can also hear sounds and noises that most people don’t.
+Many also experience hearing, clicks, pops or noises that aren’t there.
 There’s no real explanation for the connection other than your brain is probably just processing information poorly.

 Tinnitus is a chronic ringing of the ears.
 Anxiety can increase the loudness of the ringing as well as your perception of it.
 Many audio engineers and musicians will end up suffering from different levels of tinnitus eventually in their life.
-Anxiety will only makes it worse.
+Anxiety will only make it worse.